 QUESTION #3: What’s the best way to assign the right people to the right function?

 PRICE ADVICE: There are three key areas of price advice to help you assign the best people to pricing roles:

-- Don’t just rely on CVs and interviews or past success to assign people to pricing teams.
+1. Don’t just rely on CVs and interviews or past success to assign people to pricing teams.
 Use an evidence-driven approach to back up your decisions.
 Don’t just use recruitment as a method to fill seats quickly.